uqlibrary/technology-training/Git/git.md

 1. `git checkout <unique ID of last commit> data_cruncher.py`
 1. Both 2 and 4

 `git revert` is used if the bad change has _already_ been commited (whereas `git checkout` is used if the changes have not yet been commited).
-If you want to revert the last commited change, you can use the following command:
+If you want to **revert the last commited change**, you can use the following command:

 ```bash
 git revert HEAD